How do I know this is the end of days?

-That is when it dawned on me that perhaps the opener and I had gotten off on the wrong foot.
-After all, it is young and eager and I am old and cranky and it takes time for personalities so mismatched to adjust.
+Then it dawned on me – perhaps the opener and I had gotten off on the wrong foot.
+After all, it was young and eager and I am old and cranky and it takes time for personalities so mismatched to adjust.

 So I stomped into living room to watch Law And Order reruns.
 A couple of hours later, I returned beaming with goodwill and optimism – but the little jerk still refused to grip the can.